Location Spotlight: Cedar Park + Leander

 The Brewtique

 Pausing from the brewery list, here’s the spot for the largest and most interesting beer selection in town.
-The Brewtique has hundreds of packaged and single cans and bottles available for on-site and to-go consumption, all of which are kept cold in their wall of refrigerators (which is sadly not as common for bottleshops as it needs to be).
+The Brewtique has hundreds of packaged and single cans and bottles available for on-site and to-go consumption, all of which are kept cold in their wall of refrigerators (which is sadly not as common for bottleshops as it should be).
 Don’t mistake this for a to-go spot only though – there are several tables inside and outside, along with a couple of retro arcade games and pinball cabinets to chill at for a while.
 This is a must-visit stop on any trip to Cedar Park, even just to grab a few things to take home.

 Photo Credit: The Brewtique